knative/docs/CONTRIBUTING.md

 ### Reporting documentation issues

 Knative uses Github issues to track documentation issues and requests.
-If you see a problem with the documentation, submit an issue using the following steps:
+If you see a problem with the documentation that you're not sure how to fix, submit an issue using the following steps:

 1. Check the [Knative docs issues list](https://github.com/knative/docs/issues) before creating an issue to avoid making a duplicate.